안녕하세요.토미입니다.

 I would say

-I guess it will be raining all day tomorrow.
+It will probably be raining all day tomorrow.

 The second homework is memorizing vocabulary.